PapaOscar90/Web-Engineering/API_Design.md

 ### `/statistics?<**carrier_code**>&<**airport_code**>&<**month**>&<**year**>`
 Interact with statistics in the dataset as identified by `<carrier_code>`, `<airport_code>`, `<month>`, and `<year>`.

-This represents the endpoint where the filters are required.
+This represents the endpoint where the query parameters are required.
 This is because the statistic must be fully identified in order to modify or delete it.
 ##### GET
 The statistics as filtered by the provided query parameters.
 ##### PUT